phetsims/phet-info/checklists/code_review_checklist.md

     }
   ```

-- [ ] Type expressions for functions have a variety of options, increasing in complexity depending on the case.
+- [ ] Type expressions for functions have a variety of possibilities, increasing in complexity depending on the case.
 In general note that `{function}` is not enough information.
 Here are some better options:

     1. The most basic option it to use Google Closure Type syntax, for more info see https://github.com/google/closure-compiler/wiki/Types-in-the-Closure-Type-System.
 This specifies the param/return types, but nothing more.
 Here are some examples:
         * `@param {function()} noParamsAndNoReturnValue`